 In that same year, I remember being in my cabin wrapped in a blanket with him.
 He was 13, I was 14.
 His hands wrapped around my waist, resting on my stomach as I sat leaning back like a chair between his legs.
 At first, it was like a chair that hugged me, enjoyable.
-The part where he put his hands under the blanket and down my pants, confused.
-I was completely confused.
+The part where he put his hands under the blanket and down my pants, I was completely confused.
 Moments like that should be private and consensual.
 I pretended to sleep while he sat there, molesting me in front of my entire cabin under a blanket.
 I was sweating with heat, trying to cover everything, trying to jump out of my own meat suit.
 I tried to forget the situation for so long.
-This incident, which I would forget for fifteen years, had a major effect on how I let men treat me.

-Confused about why this person would do this at that time-a 13-year-old boy in front of eight women.
+Confused about why this person would do this at that time.
+A 13-year-old boy in front of eight women.
 I was young and didn't have someone to ask, "Why would he do this?"
 Nor was I given any info on how to defend myself without embarrassing everyone.
 Also, camp was expensive.
 Saying anything to my parents would cause an upset.
 I compartmentalized it like the clothes I stuffed in sacks to keep light and keep moving on the trail.

-As an adult, I look back, still questioning.
-The answer I come to again and again: maybe someone did it to him.
+As an adult, I look back, questioning.
+What would I do if that was my child?
+A numerous amount of answers and creative remedies come to mind immediately.
+Seconding that question, why would he do this to a woman he cared about?
+The answer, someone did it to him.
 Not just once, but enough times that it normalized his behavior.
-The young woman I used to be had compassion and empathy for him.
-The seasoned adult I am today wonders who he is now.
-The violent protest material he posts on social media, and racial remarks about white women while being a father to three mixed-race kids.
+The seasoned adult I am today looks the other way, knowing if necessary humanity would drive me to help this person, the adult knowing I look the other way.
+The violent protest material he posts on social media and racial remarks about white women while being a father to three mixed-race kids.
 He has a daughter.
 I wonder what he'd do if it happened to her.
-I did my best to distance myself from him, taking other trips with groups that didn't include him.
+As for my means of coping at summer camp I distanced myself from him, taking other trips with groups that didn't include him.

-That ASMR rubber sound was prevalent as we pulled our dry bags from the pile.
+That ASMR wax sound was prevalent as we pulled our dry bags from the pile.
 Jacob stood there with canoe paddles, plenty in both hands, beaming.
 His Kangol visor, the same color fading into a bluebird sky.
 As the group finished loading up gear, the van driver started the engine and pulled away from the boat landing.
 In the rearview mirror, Mary the camp owner waved goodbye and disappeared.
-We were a mile's paddle away before Isaac noticed, "Hey, did someone grab my dry bag?"
-His eyebrow flexed, slightly disappointed but challenge accepted.
+We were a mile's paddle away before Jacob noticed, "Hey, did someone grab my dry bag?"
+His eyebrow flexed, slightly disappointed but the challenge accepted.
 Talking into the wind, I hollered, "Was there anything in there you really needed?"
 I didn't think about the time frame, we'd be out there for nine days.
 "I wanted my toothbrush," he responded honestly.
 "Seriously, that's what you care about?"
 I just kept paddling.
 "It was my only luxury item besides a camera," he yelled at the back of my head.
 Without turning around or hesitation, I responded, "You wanna borrow mine?"

-I would find out at 37 that he was in love from the moment he saw me.
-The amazing things I'd do with this kid-over and over, for ten days-blue skies, paleographs, canoe, swim, eat, sleep.
-Easy.
+The amazing things I'd do with this kid for ten days, blue skies, paleography, canoe, swim, eat, sleep.
 Another day in the Boundary Waters of Minnesota, the entire thing happening on the mirror reflection of the water.
 Golden hour, glittering water.
 Jacob watched us from a canoe offshore like a film.